Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Some Extensions

 The scope of this paper was restricted to $\Set{H}_2$ performance objectives, but the methodology employed here applies more broadly, often with only minor modifications.

 For example, extension to generalized-$\Set{H}_2$ performance objectives straightforward.
 Such objectives take the form

 where for each $i$, $w_i$ and $z_i$ are predefined subspaces of the overall input and output vectors respectively.
-Extension of the methodology to objectives of this form requires no substantive modifications the optimization methodology, with OP6 being modified from \eqref{OP6} only in the evaluation of $J$, which becomes $\max\{J_1,...,J_J\}$ where each $J_i$ has the form of \eqref{474393947585}.
-The dual version of the optimization, OP7 as in \eqref{OP7}, can also be formulated, through standard use of a Lagrange multipliers.
-We do note that the sub-optimal control design methodology from Section \ref{suboptimal_solution} cannot be applied in the generalized $\Set{H}_2$ case, unless $w_i$ is the same for all $i\in\{1,...,n_J\}$ because otherwise certainty-equivalence does not hold.
+Extension of the methodology to objectives of this form requires no substantive modifications the optimization methodology, with OP4 being modified only in the evaluation of $\gamma$, which becomes $\max\{\gamma_1,...,\gamma_{n_\gamma}\}$ where each $\gamma_i$ has the form of considered in this paper.
+Dual optimization OP5, as well as lower-bound optimization OP6, can also be formulated through standard use of Lagrange multipliers.
+We do note that the sub-optimal control design methodology from Section \ref{suboptimal_solution} cannot be applied in the generalized $\Set{H}_2$ case unless $w_i$ is the same for all $i\in\{1,...,n_\gamma\}$ because otherwise certainty-equivalence does not hold.

-Extension to $\Set{H}_\infty$ performance objectives is also straightforward, requiring only minor changes in the methodology.
+Extension to $\Set{H}_\infty$ performance objectives is also possible, with appropriate alterations to the methodology.
 One important change is in the relation of the performance measure to the discrete-time Youla parameter $\Tfz{Q}$, which for the case considered in the paper, is equation \eqref{Tfz_norm} with $\Tfz{T}_{fz}$ evaluated as in \eqref{Tfz_from_Q}.
-In an $\Set{H}_\infty$ context,

-with it being unnecessary to introduce the new discrete-time input $f$ at all.
-Another important change is that $J$ must be evaluated using the KYP Lemma and an auxiliary Hermitian multiplier matrix, rather than being evaluated directly as a quadratic function of the control variables, as described in Section \ref{objective_eval_section}.
-This in turn results in some differences in the optimization domains of OP6 and OP7.
+In an $\Set{H}_\infty$ context, $ \gamma = \| \Tfz{T}_{wz} \|_{\Tfz{\Set{H}}_\infty} $ with it being unnecessary to introduce the new discrete-time input $f$.
+Another important change is that $\gamma$ must be evaluated using the KYP Lemma and an auxiliary Hermitian multiplier matrix, rather than being evaluated directly as a quadratic function of the control variables.
+This results in some differences in the optimization domains of OP5 and OP6.